Call Us On

 Withdrawing Your Consent

 Where you have provided your consent to the collection, use, and transfer of your personal information, you may have the legal right to withdraw your consent under certain circumstances.
-To withdraw your consent, if applicable, contact our Privacy Officer.
+If you withdraw your consent, our use of your personal information before you withdraw is still lawful.
+To withdraw your consent, if applicable, contact our Privacy Officer - privacy@questionlab.com.
 Please note that if you withdraw your consent we may not be able to provide you with a particular product or service.
 We will explain the impact to you at the time to help you with your decision.
+Opt out requests are processed within a maximum of 10 days after receipt of the email to the support inbox.

 • The right to erasure.
-Under certain circumstances you can ask for your personal data to be deleted.
+Under certain circumstances you can ask for your personal data to be deleted or erased.
 This is also called ‘the Right to be Forgotten’.
 This would apply if the personal data is no longer required for the purposes it was collected for, or your consent for the processing of that data has been withdrawn, or the personal data has been unlawfully processed.
+Sometimes we can delete your information, but other times it is not possible for either technical or legal reasons.
+If that is the case, we will consider if we can limit how we use it.
+We will also inform you of our reason for denying your deletion request.

 • The right not to be discriminated against for exercising rights.
-The data subject has the right not to be discriminated against for having exercised their rights.
+The data subject has the right not to be discriminated against for having exercised their privacy rights.
+Unless the applicable data protection laws permit it, we will not:

 Sometimes we will not be able to fulfill your request: if it prevents us from complying with our regulatory obligations or impacts other legal matters, if we cannot verify your identity, or if it requires extraordinary cost or effort, we will tell you in a reasonable time and give you an explanation.